 Nothing like a complete burn-out to help you put things into perspective a bit.

 The past few years have brought about many changes in my life.
 I am not going to dwell on it too much, suffice to say that I left both a long-term relationship and a career behind and took an extended break from life.
 I needed a pause to reflect on how I ended up here and, above all, to ponder all the big questions in life.

 Having my entire body pull on the breaks and declare that it is time to stop and smell the roses also made me reevaluate my priorities in life.
-After my burnout and subsequent reboot, I may be a few years older but ultimately stronger, happier and a whole lot wiser.
+After my burnout and subsequent reboot, I may be a few years older but ultimately stronger, happier, a whole lot wiser and in love.
 Coming back from this physical, emotional and mental crash has been an incredible journey and in retrospect, I feel grateful and would not change a thing!

 Finding my bearings again all started with this crazy idea to do an orchid pilgrimage to the rainforests of Costa Rica.
 Fuelled by this newfound energy I caught the thru-hiking bug and was first inspired to do Kungsleden, a 500km trail by the arctic circle in Sweden, immediately followed by Te Araroa a 3000km tramp through the entire country of New Zealand… top to bottom.
 Next, the Skye Trail, a 128km unofficial route spanning the length of Isle of Skye in Scotland and most recently I thru-hiked the famous Pacific Crest Trail, a 4265 km hike from the Mexican to the Canadian border in the United States.
 Thru-hiking is quite addictive… you end up craving more.

 In all this walking I also started down a path to finding a center within myself again.